solven-eu/cleanthat/README.md

 ### Key Features

+- Automatic generation of the initial configuration
-- Clean branches which are not protected, but which are head of a a PullRequest
+- Clean branches which are not protected and head of a PullRequest

 ### Example configurations of happy Users: